ctnava/rxtechnotes/law/csa_cmea.md

 #### DEA Form 222

-DEA Form 222 is used to order, transfer, or return Schedule II controlled substances.
+DEA Form 222 is used to order, transfer, or return **only** Schedule II controlled substances.

 It is a *triplicate form* (in traditional paper format), though many pharmacies now use the ***Controlled Substance Ordering System (CSOS)*** for digital ordering.